ValheKouneli/SkrolliEditor/documentation/Deployment.md

 Now you can log in with username 'admin' and the password of your choosing.

-## How to set-up the database on Heroku
+## How to put your own version of the application online, using Heroku

+[Heroku](http://www.heroku.com) is _"a cloud platform that lets companies build, deliver, monitor and scale apps"_.
+The code will run online.
+First, you have to create an account.

-Create an account in Heroku and install a [heroku command line user interface](https://devcenter.heroku.com/articles/heroku-cli).
+After creating an account, install a [heroku command line user interface](https://devcenter.heroku.com/articles/heroku-cli).
 Then, log into Heroku by running ```heroku login```.

 ```cd``` into the the project repository and run ```heroku create skrollieditor```.
 Then let git know about Heroku by running ```git remote add heroku```.
 Push everything to Heroku by running ```git push heroku master```.